PHT-Stablecoin/dss/config/README.md

 # Deployment Config folder

-This folder stores all the json files that define all the paramters and values for the deployments.
+This folder stores the json files that define the parameters and values for different deployment environments.